What is Medicare Advantage?

 Medicare Advantage plans include all of the basic benefits covered under Part A and Part B. This includes coverage for hospitalization, doctor’s visits, ambulance transportation, mental health care, medically necessary equipment, etc.

 This is one of the main differences that distinguish Part C plans from Medigap plans.
 Medicare Supplement Insurance plans are designed to fill in gaps in Original Medicare coverage and don’t typically include these types of extra benefits.
-However, you should know that some insurance carriers offer extra benefits on select Medigap plans in certain states.

 On the other hand, Medicare Advantage plans offer you the opportunity to get Part A and Part B coverage on top of other additional benefits that Original Medicare doesn’t offer.